 Missions & Goals

-The mission of the National Collaborative on Childhood Obesity Research (NCCOR) is to accelerate progress in reducing childhood obesity.
+The mission of the National Collaborative on Childhood Obesity Research (NCCOR) is to accelerate progress in reducing childhood obesity for all children, with particular attention to high-risk populations and communities.

 NCCOR is focused on: